nginxinc/nginx-amplify-doc/amplify-faq.md

 NGINX Amplify Agent will work with Python 2.6+.

 ### 2.3.
-How do I Add a New system to the Monitoring?
+How Do I Activate Monitoring for a System?

-This could done as simple as follows:
+It's as simple as:

- 1. Download and run install script.
+ 1. Download and run the install script.

         # curl -sS -L -O \
         https://github.com/nginxinc/nginx-amplify-agent/raw/master/packages/install.sh && \
         API_KEY='ecfdee2e010899135c258d741a6effc7' sh ./install.sh

     where API_KEY is a unique API key assigned when you create an account with Amplify.
-You will see your API key when adding new system in the Amplify web interface.
+You can also find the API key in the **Account Information** menu.

- 2. Verify that Amplify agent has started.
+ 2. Verify that Amplify Agent has started.

         # ps ax | grep -i 'amplify\-'
         2552 ?
 S      0:00 amplify-agent

 For manual installation instructions, please check the user guide [here](https://github.com/nginxinc/nginx-amplify-doc/blob/master/amplify-guide.md#installing-amplify-agent-manually).

 ### 2.4.
-What do I Need to Configure for the Amplify Agent to Properly Report Metrics?
+What Do I Need to Configure for the Amplify Agent to Properly Report Metrics?

 After you install and start the agent, normally it should just start reporting right away, pushing aggregated data to the Amplify backend at regular 1 minute intervals.
 It'll take about a minute for the new system to appear in the Amplify web interface.

 If you don't see the new system in the web interface, or metrics aren't being collected, please check the following:

- 1. Amplify Agent package has been successfully installed
+ 1. The Amplify Agent package has been successfully installed.
- 2. `amplify-agent` process is running
+ 2. The `amplify-agent` process is running.
- 3. stub_status is [properly set up](https://github.com/nginxinc/nginx-amplify-doc/blob/master/amplify-guide.md#configuring-nginx-for-amplify-metric-collection) in your NGINX configuration
+ 3. stub_status is [properly set up](https://github.com/nginxinc/nginx-amplify-doc/blob/master/amplify-guide.md#configuring-nginx-for-amplify-metric-collection) in your NGINX configuration.
- 4. NGINX [access.log](http://nginx.org/en/docs/http/ngx_http_log_module.html) and [error.log](http://nginx.org/en/docs/ngx_core_module.html#error_log) files are readable by the user `nginx` (or by the [user](http://nginx.org/en/docs/ngx_core_module.html#user) configured in NGINX config)
+ 4. NGINX [access.log](http://nginx.org/en/docs/http/ngx_http_log_module.html) and [error.log](http://nginx.org/en/docs/ngx_core_module.html#error_log) files are readable by the user `nginx` (or by the [user](http://nginx.org/en/docs/ngx_core_module.html#user) configured in NGINX config).
- 5. Some additional metrics for NGINX require extra [configuration steps](https://github.com/nginxinc/nginx-amplify-doc/blob/master/amplify-guide.md#additional-nginx-metrics).
+ 5. Extra [configuration steps](https://github.com/nginxinc/nginx-amplify-doc/blob/master/amplify-guide.md#additional-nginx-metrics) have been performed as required for the additional metrics to be collected.
- 6. System DNS resolver is properly configured, and `receiver.amplify.nginx.com` can be successfully resolved.
+ 6. The system DNS resolver is properly configured, and `receiver.amplify.nginx.com` can be successfully resolved.
- 7. Oubound TLS/SSL from the system to `receiver.amplify.nginx.com` is not restricted
+ 7. Oubound TLS/SSL from the system to `receiver.amplify.nginx.com` is not restricted.
- 8. Check if *selinux(8)* interferes.
+ 8. *selinux(8)* is not interfering.
 Check `/etc/selinux/config`, try `setenforce 0` temporarily and see if it improves the situation for certain metrics.

 ### 2.5.
-How to Verify if the Amplify Agent is Correctly Installed?
+How Do I Verify that the Amplify Agent Is Correctly Installed?

  1. On Ubuntu/Debian